MakAcp/AwsBoto3tool/README.md

 ####   Method used : get_cost_and_usage()

-   Sample Image displaying some of the costs
+   Sample Image displaying some of the costs using the above method

 ![image](https://user-images.githubusercontent.com/46950265/181297014-fa71a14b-37e6-44c3-bc3d-8391ee8ad23e.png)